Frequently Asked Questions

 What is CGS?

-The College of General Studies (CGS) is a small, liberal arts college within BU, offering freshman and sophomore students a curriculum that satisfies the University’s general education requirements for humanities, social sciences, natural sciences, and writing.
-As a BU CGS student, you explore these subjects through an interdisciplinary curriculum which emphasizes the connections between the courses.
-This approach equips you with the abilities to synthesize information from multiple perspectives, think critically, problem solve, and communicate effectively.
+The College of General Studies (CGS) is a small, liberal arts college within BU, offering first-year and second-year students a program that satisfies most of the BU Hub University-wide general education requirements while giving students a strong foundation in humanities, social sciences, natural sciences, and writing.
+As a CGS student, you explore these subjects through an interdisciplinary lens that emphasizes the connections between the courses.
+This approach equips you with the abilities to synthesize information from multiple perspectives, think critically, solve problems, and communicate effectively.

 How many students are in CGS?